-The Secretary of State provides extracts of public information from the statewide voter file.
-The fee structure and additional information about the statewide voter file extracts is below.
+The fee structure and additional information about the statewide voter registration system extracts is below.

 Q. Who are the contacts for questions about the Statewide Voter File?

 A. About the Service - Montana Interactive, 449-3468 or firstname.lastname@example.org.